 Our priority is your child’s safety and we are fully committed to child protection and safe guarding.
 We have detailed policies available in the school office and in the policies area on our website.

-Statement on Child Protection and Team Around the Child Procedures – Current legislation gives the local authority a duty to investigate when it is suspected or found that a child is suffering or likely to suffer significant harm.
+Statement on Child Protection and Team Around the Family Procedures – Current legislation gives the local authority a duty to investigate when it is suspected or found that a child is suffering or likely to suffer significant harm.

 As a school we have a statutory duty to assist social care departments acting on behalf of children in need or enquiring into allegations of child abuse.
 As well as this statutory duty we have a pastoral responsibility towards our pupils and we recognise that pupils have a fundamental right to be protected from harm.
 Children cannot learn effectively unless they feel safe and secure.
 We therefore have a Safeguarding Policy, which reflects both our statutory duty and our pastoral responsibilities.